leiflundberg/StratosPhpere/readme.md

 ## Usage
 ### Installation
-To use this dev environment you must install VirtualBox and Vagrant on your system.
+To use this dev environment you must have VirtualBox and Vagrant installed on your system.

 https://www.virtualbox.org/wiki/Downloads